This post may contain affiliate links. Please see my disclosure policy for details.

 I guess coming from the UK, I can come at this with a neutral point of view.

-My point is that I shouldn’t have been as scared as the media made me to be.
+My point is that I shouldn’t have been as scared as the media made me.
 We’re all human at the end of the day.

 Save this Wagah Border Ceremony guide for later!